trchan/boston-marathon/README.md

 - cleanmarathonguide.py - For cleaning raw marathon data from marathonguide.com.
 - wunderground.py - For scraping weather data from weatherunderground.com.
 - combineboston.py - Takes clean.csv marathon data files (Boston Marathon, weatherunderground, and Marathonguide) and merges them together with extra features.

+## Acknowledgements

+I reached out to several individuals who graciously offered me advice and information regarding the workings of the Boston Marathon and marathon running in general.

+- **Derek Murphy**, (marathoninvestigations.com) graciously provided his hand-curated set of cheaters from the 2015 Boston Marathon.
+Data Science is often filled with regret.
+"If only we had this data".
+Thanks to Derek Murphy, I had access to the critical data set that completes this project.
+It was crucial to score my outlier classification model, and reject the multiple failed models that preceded it.
+Derek also shared his expertise regarding how he spots cheaters.
+- **Joslynn Lee**, Runner and Data Science Educator at Cold Spring Harbor Laboratory.

+I would also like to thank the Galvanize Inc. instructors, Benjamin Skrainka, Ming Huang, and Brian Mann for sharing their advice and wisdom during the Data Science Intensive program.